Tracking Market Conditions

 Plan Your Go-to-Market, Sales, Marketing and PR Strategies with Unmatched Data & Expertise.
 Understand your Prospective Clients.
 All data driven.

-Analyst views and opinions on the mega trends and factors affecting the ITAD sector, from ESG to AI and from plant technology to economics.
+Analyst views and opinions on the mega trends and factors affecting the sustainability and circular IT, from ESG, AI and IT decommissioning to plant technology and economics.

 We welcome all ITAD vendors to join our twice a year survey, a joint initiative between Compliance Standards and E-Scrap News.
 Joining is free and results are available only for survey respondents.